Complete Guide to Summer Wedding Flowers

 Do I need to include summer wedding flowers on my big day?

 In short, yes!
 When everything is in bloom, there is a fabulous selection of flowers at your fingertips.
 Whether you want roses, sunflowers, or hydrangeas, they are all thriving and abundant.
-Even if you are on a tight budget, your florist can put together a lovely summer wildflower bouquet.
+Even on a tight budget, your florist can create a lovely summer wildflower bouquet.
 Another budget-friendly alternative is to use flowers sparingly.

 “It is always going to be easier to access in-season flowers, and it’s going to be considerably more affordable,” states CeCe Todd, owner of Cece Designs in Birmingham, Alabama.
 “Your best bet is to find in-season flowers—these days especially—as you’ll have a better chance of getting them, period.”